oobianom/aagarw30_shinyapps_to-shinyStorePlus/README.md

 ## This repository was forked from @aagarw30.
 The sample shiny applications contained within were transformed using the shinyStorePlus package which is published on CRAN.
 It is also located in my repository at github.com/oobianom/shinyStorePlus

-### Enjoy!
+Star the project if this is helpful!

+Open an issue if you run into problems!

 Hope you are able to test a lot of use cases for shinyStorePlus R package using this repository.

+Happy coding.